 Things get a bit trickier with free WordPress.com.
 As we discussed above, WordPress.com is free for everyone to create their website with but it comes with some pre-set limitations and restrictions.
-What if you’re absolutely fine with WordPress’s free, high-quality hosting service but want to fully avail the little control that you have over your free WordPress site – even if it means spending some money?
+What if you’re absolutely fine with WordPress’s free, high-quality hosting service but want to fully avail the little control you have over your free WordPress site – even if it means spending some money?

 - Domain name.
 Starting at $18 per year, you can pick a custom domain name offered by WordPress.com.
 This ensures that your website’s URL will look something like